Apress/db-performance-at-scale/References.md

 - [NoSQL Data Modeling 101](https://www.youtube.com/watch?v=v_Vhuovsejw) - Tzach Livatan (ScyllaDB) covers NoSQL vs SQL data modeling and how to get started with NoSQL (primary key selection, application query analysis, & more)

 - [Top NoSQL Data Modeling Mistakes for Performance](https://youtu.be/QIeT_LppzSg) - Felipe Cardeneti Mendes (ScyllaDB) on how to avoid the top data modeling mistakes that impact performance (access the demonstrated "bad practices" in this [GitHub repo](https://github.com/fee-mendes/masterclass-datamodeling))
+- [Indexes, Filters, and Other Animals](https://www.scylladb.com/tech-talk/indexes-filters-and-other-animals/) - Piotr Sarna (Turso) on the performance impacts of global/local secondary indexes and filtering